MasD91/Rock-Paper-Scissors/README.md

 ### Content

--   All content was written by the developer.
+-   Most of the content was written by, myself, the developer.
+-   A dev friend Ainsley Chang helped me with many issues including sizing for viewports, js code for reset button and js code for update score.

 ### Acknowledgements